MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. Back on the **Data loss prevention** page, you will see a new DLP policy for **U.S. Gramm-Leach-Bliley Act (GLBA) Enhanced** that satisfies the assigned improvement action.

+Upon completing the creation and activation of the new DLP policy for **U.S. Gramm-Leach-Bliley Act (GLBA) Enhanced**, you will have satisfied the requirements of the assigned improvement action.

-## Task 7 - Update improvement action
+## Task 6 - Update improvement action

+In this final task, you will log back into Client 1 VM (LON-CL1) and make necessary updates to the assigned improvement action within Compliance Manager.

 1. Log back into Client 1 VM (LON-CL1).
 You should still be logged in with Joni's account, viewing the **Use default DLP policies for US Gramm Leach Bliley Act** page.